IndexingWordPress

 WordPress sitemap has redirected URLs

 A sitemap should point crawlers at canonical, indexable URLs.
-If WordPress sitemaps contain redirected URLs, the issue usually sits in plugin-generated sitemap state, migration leftovers, old taxonomy/product URLs, stale cache, or redirect chains.
+If WordPress sitemaps contain redirected URLs, the issue usually sits in plugin-generated sitemap state, migration leftovers, old taxonomy or product URLs, stale cache, or redirect chains.

 - after migration or URL cleanup